 A loose garage door cable is a safety hazard and if not fixed, may result in injury or property damage.
 The cable is the thing that keeps the garage door in place and helps make it function properly.
 There are many causes of loose cables in garage doors, such as normal wear and tear, misalignment, or a symptom of a bigger problem such as mechanical failure.

 When attempting to repair your garage doors, keep in mind that if you’re not an expert, it’s better to let a professional do it.
-Garage doors are heavy and complex fixtures which can cause injury and damage if not properly handled.
+Garage doors are heavy and complex fixtures that can cause injury and damage if not properly handled.
 But if you have the skills and equipment, fixing a loose garage door is pretty simple.
 Here are 4 easy steps to do it:

 Step 1: Inspect

 First, you need to check all of your garage door’s parts.
-Taking more time to check the hardware, especially the cables, pulleys, and brackets.
+Take more time to check the hardware, especially the cables, pulleys, and brackets.
 Check for signs of rust, damage, wear and tear, or fraying.
 Check the tracks’ alignment as well.
 If the tension isn’t even, cables can get damaged and come loose.

 Step 2.
 Replace